frostoven/frostoven.github.io/showcase.md

 conditions (incidentally, my machine could handle 1 million dots before things would start crawling).

-Random dots to simulate a basic starfield:
+Random dots to simulate a basic starfield (you may need to click to download):

 ![starfield.mp4](showcase/first_starfield.mp4)